 In fall, 2009, I had my first experience as an expert witness -- an impeding traffic case (alleged violation of Ohio §4511.22 the "Slow speed" rule).
 This was a parallel to Selz (see above).
 I believe that both the defendant and officer used bad judgment but the officer's error was much worse.
 The officer said he'd had IPMBA (bicycle officer) training, which makes his conduct even more inexcusable.

 The incident occurred in Peninsula, OH, a small town in the Cuyahoga Valley Nat'l Park.
 The case involved two cyclists riding up a very steep hill on Oak Hill Rd off Wheatley Rd.
 Oak Hill is a very narrow road (~9' lanes) with limited visibility and little traffic.
 The steep section is about 1/4 mile long and (from the map) climbs about 160' before the hill eases.
-Then it climbs only another 50 feet in the next 1/4 mile.
-See map of the scene from this link.
+Then it climbs only another 50 feet in the next 1/4 mile

 The defendant represented himself (pro se).
 Neither he nor I had prior trial experience although he did get some advice via email from Bikelawyer Steve Magas.
 He was told to bring the Selz appeal's court decision to the trial.